-Click the Next button.
+Click the Next button in the Registry Explorer Wizard.

-3. In the Name field, type a partial or complete Web service name.
+5. In the Name field, type a partial or complete Web service name.

-You can use the % symbol as a wildcard that matches any character and returns a list of all services in the UDDI registry.
+For UDDI registries, you can use the % symbol as a wildcard that matches any character and returns a list of all services in the registry.
+For WSRR registries, you can use .\ as a wildcard to return a list of all services in the registry.

-Click the Search Services button to generate a list of available Web services for the selected UDDI registry.
+Click the Search services... button to generate a list of available Web services for the selected registry.